diogo-rossi/clig/docs/sphinx/source/notebooks/advancedfeatures.md

 options:
   -?, --show-help  show this help message and exit
 ```
-The parameter `help_msg` could be used as a simple way to change the mensage to
+The parameter `help_msg` could be used as a simple way to change the message to
 a different language:
 ```python
 # exampl05.py